 - Older – 17 – 3.2%

 Is your Electric Vehicle considered a…

 Our survey was focussed on plug-in Electric Vehicles and not ‘self-charging’ or ‘mild’ hybrids.
-Of those that responded the vast majority were full Battery Electric Vehicles (94.1%) with replies from Plug-in Hybrid owners falling from 5.7% last year to 3.9% this year.
+Of those that responded the vast majority were full Battery Electric Vehicles (96.1%) with replies from Plug-in Hybrid owners falling from 5.7% last year to 3.9% this year.